-You cannot technically ‘transfer’ if you haven’t started working for Employer A yet (which happens on Oct.
-1st) since you won’t be under H-1B status.
-Should Employer A not be cap-exempt then Employer B can apply for an H-1B for you and you won’t have to be concerned with the cap since you would have already been counted against it.
+You cannot technically ‘transfer’ if you haven’t started working for Employer A yet (which happens on October 1st) since you won’t be under H-1B status.
+Should Employer A not be cap-exempt, then Employer B can apply for an H-1B for you, and you won’t have to be concerned with the cap since you would have already been counted against it.

 What If I Decide Not to Transfer Employers After An Approval?

 If you apply for a transfer with a different employer and it is approved, but you later decide you do not want to work there, you can stay with your current employer, despite the transfer approval.

 The employer filing the H-1B transfer will have to pay the following fees:

 - Form I-129 filing fee: $460